nickmeldrum/nickmeldrumdotcom/site/_drafts/promises.md

 A colleague came up to me the other day to ask me 2 very good questions:

-> "Why does the AWS node sdk have this `.promise()` function that you can chain onto all it's methods?"
+> "Why does the AWS node sdk have this `.promise()` function that you can chain onto all it's methods?
+Why doesn't it just return a promise by default?"

 and

-> "How do they do that?"
+> "How do they do that? (support both callbacks by default *and* a `.promise()` method)"

-I realised these were 2 excellent questions to trigger an explanation of why we are where we are with promises and node and how that can help us understand node and promises a bit better.
+I realised these were 2 excellent questions to trigger an explanation of why we are where we are with promises and node.
+Maybe that can help us understand node and promises a bit better along the way.

-And, on researching this topic I learnt a lot more about the issues surrounding Promises in nodejs.
+On researching this topic I learnt about a fascinating issue with node and Promises.
 So this one's for you, Ravish!

+## Let's deal with the 1st question first:

+"Why doesn't the AWS node sdk just return a promise by default?"
+The answer to that is quite simply: Because the node community has a convention of dealing with async code using callbacks.
+Sticking to this convention helps interoperability.
+So the next question is obviously "Why does it have this convention and hasn't yet moved to using Promises as it's convention?"
+That's where things get interesting.

-## let's remember the node callback conventions
+## Let's remember the node callback conventions

 By default (as nodejs is of course asynchronous by default) node has a [callback convention](http://fredkschott.com/post/2014/03/understanding-error-first-callbacks-in-node-js/) called the "error-first" callback, cutely named the 'errorback'.